Editor Needed !

 - Windows Open Source.

-- Beautifully rendered and printed schematic symbols and
+- Beautifully rendered and printed schematic symbols and text.

-- Netlist generator program produces Protel net format
+- Netlist generator program produces Protel net format which VeeCAD supports.

 - Japanese version also.